RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-atom-feed-templates-in-jekyll.md

 ### Beefing up `<content>`

-The main section that will be useful customising is the `<content>` tag which defined the content of a post/entry/article.
-If you're using the `excerpt_separator` feature then `{% raw %}{{ post.excerpt }}{% endraw %}` could be used in addition to a link so your users will need to go to the site to read the entire post.
+The main section that is usually customised is the `<content>` element which defines the content of a post/entry/article.
+If you're using the `excerpt_separator` feature then `{% raw %}{{ post.excerpt }}{% endraw %}` could be used in addition to a link so your users will need to click through to the site to read the entire post.

 <!--prettify lang=xml-->
 <pre><code>{% raw %}&lt;content type="html"&gt;